 The hand is one of the most complex features of the human body.
 When one or more components of the hand do not function properly, or the hand looks abnormal in some way, the consequences can affect nearly every area of your life.
 Causes of hand issues can include congenital defects, injuries and trauma to the hand.
 Even daily use that can take its toll.
 No matter what the reason for the problem, correction is usually essential for both function and appearance.

 Dr Damon Thomas of Melbourne is passionate about hand surgery and has made it a focus of his practice.
 He has undertaken additional fellowship training in this area and specialises in all types of reconstructive hand surgery to restore hand function and appearance.
-Offering the latest treatments and techniques, Dr Thomas is uniquely qualified to address a wide range of hand conditions and injuries for his Melbourne patients.
+Offering the latest treatments and techniques, Dr Thomas is highly qualified to address a wide range of hand conditions and injuries for his Melbourne patients.

 candidates for adult hand surgery